shaptonstahl/SwitchMoveCaptures/docs/GoogleChatWebhook.md

+# English Documentation

 # How to Create a Google Chat Webhook

 > **Tip:** You can now configure Google Chat notifications directly from the GUI (`SwitchMoveCapturesGUI.ps1`).